 Inflation Rate in Ukraine averaged 30.50 percent from 1995 until 2022, reaching an all time high of 530.30 percent in September of 1995 and a record low of -1.20 percent in June of 2012.
 This page provides the latest reported value for - Ukraine Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ukraine Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Inflation Rate in Ukraine is expected to be 8.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Ukraine to stand at 5.50 in 12 months time.
-In the long-term, the Ukraine Inflation Rate is projected to trend around 5.20 percent in 2020, according to our econometric models.
+Inflation Rate in Ukraine is expected to be 27.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ukraine Inflation Rate is projected to trend around 12.00 percent in 2023 and 8.00 percent in 2024, according to our econometric models.